 However, the immediate success of the first few designs led Rakusan to embrace the 36 Series as his second main sequence series.

-Accordingly, Rakusan renumbered the thirty-six woodblock prints of the 36 Series 101 through 136, and that later system is the one used here.
+Accordingly, Rakusan renumbered the thirty-six woodblock prints of the 36 Series 101 through 136, and that revised system is the one used throughout the archive.

-The prints were produced with the same professional level of care and skill, but the designs were smaller, simpler, easier and quicker to produce than those in his first series.
+The newer prints were produced with the same professional level of care and skill, but the designs were smaller, simpler, easier, and quicker to produce than those in his first series.

-36 Series prints are oban-size, half the size of 100 Series prints, but both series have similar proportions so that Rakusan could use half sheets of his larger size paper.
+36 Series prints are oban-size, half the size of 100 Series prints, and Rakusan scaled the proportions in a way that he could use half sheets of his larger size paper.